 Early Head Start (prenatal to age 3) and Head Start (age 3 to 5) and their child care partners serve young children from families with low income.
-Programs may be based in centers, schools, or family child care homes.
 These programs have comprehensive services that support the mental, social, and emotional development of children from prenatal to age 5.
-In addition, programs provide early childhood classes and health and social services.